facebook-pixel

 PE 0506 65 YOGA FOR HEALTH – INTERMEDIATE

 A more challenging yoga practice with restorative and therapeutic benefits.
-Hatha yoga with a bit more flow for better health.
-Yoga mats, yoga blocks, yoga straps, and foam rollers are not provided.
+Yoga mats, yoga blocks, yoga straps, and foam rollers will not be provided.
 Patrons may bring their own for use.

 Instructor: Linda Laverty